nelhage/blog.nelhage.com/content/draft/software-is-not-scale-invariant.markdown

 break down for larger teams and deployments.

-This post -- informed in large part by my experiences at Stripe as it has scaled from tens to thousands of employees -- aims to explore some of the ways software development and operations "in the small" and "in the large" require different strategies and approaches.
-I've come to believe that many disagreements about tools or methodologies boil down to disagrements between developers operating at or optimizing for different scales.
-I hope that by making explicit some of the distinctions I see, I can help frame at least a few such conversations more productively.
+This post -- informed in large part by my experiences at Stripe as it has scaled across muliple powers of 10 in both traffic volume and organizational scale -- aims to explore some of the ways I've observed that software development and operations "in the small" and "in the large" require different strategies and tradeoffs.

+I've come to believe that many disagreements about tools and methodologies boil down to disagrements between developers operating at or optimizing for different scales, and I hope that others may find it informative to have an explicit elaboration of some of the distinctions.

 # Operational scale